appium/appium-espresso-driver/docs/reference/capabilities.md

 The default value is `node_modules/appium-chromedriver/chromedriver/<host os>` in the driver's installation directory.

-Refer to the [Automatic Chromedriver Discovery guide](../guides/hybrid.md) for more details.
+Refer to the [Managing ChromeDriver guide](../guides/hybrid.md#managing-chromedriver) for more details.

 ### chromedriverChromeMappingFile